kilpkonn/msc-thesis/main.typ

 It is one of the first languages that has sufficiently good tools leveraging term search for inductive proofs.
 We will be more interested in the proof assistant part of Agda as it is the one leveraging the term search to help the programmer with coming up with proofs.
 As there are many alternatives we have picked two that seem the most popular or relevant for our use case.
-We chose Agsy as this is the well known tool that comes with Agda and Mimer that attempts to improve on Agsy.
+We chose Agsy as this is the well known tool that #note[Is there a better expression?
+Maybe "is part of Agda itself" or "is integrated into Agda".][comes with Agda]#suggestion[][,] and Mimer that attempts to improve on Agsy.

 ==== Agsy <agsy>
 Agsy is the term search based proof assistant that comes with Agda.